Madame Tussauds heads to Beijing as Merlin expands

 "In North America the market for our type of product is pretty unexploited - nobody else has Legoland and nobody else does midway (smaller-scale) attractions," Varney said.
 "In Asia, there is a fast emerging middle class who have leisure time and money and want to spend it on location-based entertainment."

-Merlin, which floated on the London Stock Exchange in November, posted a 12.8 percent rise in core earnings for 2013 to 390 million pounds, slightly ahead of analysts' average forecast of 386 million pounds.
+Merlin, which floated on the London Stock Exchange in November, posted a 12.8 percent rise in core earnings for 2013 to 390 million pounds ($649 million), slightly ahead of analysts' average forecast of 386 million pounds.

 Group sales rose 10.9 percent to 1.19 billion pounds and 6.7 percent on a like-for-like basis.